iobroker-community-adapters/ioBroker.rpi2/README.md

 ## Important Information

-**ioBroker needs special permissions to control GPIOs.** On most Linux distributions this can be achieved by adding the ioBroker user to the `gpio` group (recommended) or running ioBroker under `root` (less secure).
+**ioBroker needs special permissions to control GPIOs.** On most Linux distributions this can be achieved by adding the ioBroker user to the `gpio` group.

 For gpio to work, you need to install `libgpiod` in version `2.x`, **before** installing the adapter (see below)!